albertoivo/albertoivo.github.io/_posts/english/2019-03-20-mastering-console.md

 ![](../../images/console01.png)

-- You can style your message with pretty much almost all css properties:
+- You can style your message with pretty much almost all css properties, you only have to use `%c` before the sentence:

 ```javascript
 // Styled